John Singleton: 1990s: Early career and breakthrough

 In 1993, Singleton wrote and directed his second film, Poetic Justice, a romantic drama about a young African-American woman named Justice (played by Janet Jackson, in her film debut) who writes poetry to deal with the loss of her boyfriend to gun violence but soon encounters a postal worker (played by Tupac Shakur), who helps her overcome depression.
 The film received mixed reviews from critics, but earned Jackson Academy Award and Golden Globe nominations for Best Original Song for "Again", which reached number one on the Billboard Hot 100.
-The film has developed a cult following, especially for the chemistry between Jackson and Shakur and is now considered as one of Singleton's most enduring films.

 In 1995, Singleton wrote and directed Higher Learning, a socially conscious drama about the intense racial and social tension in a university campus.
 Like Poetic Justice, the film received mixed reviews.
-Of his work with some of the 1990s' most visible rappers, Singleton states, "I come from the same place as rappers.
+Regarding his work with 1990s rappers, Singleton states, "I come from the same place as rappers.
 It's cool because it's just another form of communication.
 I have the same sensibilities as rappers.
 I'm not bourgeois and everything, thinking I'm better than folks.
 I see myself as the first filmmaker from the hip-hop generation.
 I've grown up with hip-hop music.
 The films I make have a hip-hop aesthetic.
 It may not have rap in it, but there's a whole culture and politics that go with the music.
-It's young, Black culture-that's what I deal with in my films."
+It's young, black culture-that's what I deal with in my films."